cotech/jekyll-website/_coops/we-are-open.md

 ---

 We Are Open Co-op creates tailored strategies, communities, and education for clients worldwide.
 We can start you on a path to opening up your organizational processes, building and working with communities at a global scale or implementing open practices for specific projects.
 We work to spread the culture, processes and benefits of open wherever we can.

-## We are nimble thinkers.

-Our acrobatic thought processes are curious, bold, experimental.
-We improvise a lot, but are disciplined in that improvisation.

-## We are connected.

-We play with the new and shiny tools, but we pick up the right tool for the job.
-We are so inclusive that we’re eclectic.

-## We are a collective.

-Our solidarity gives us power.
-We believe in surplus, not profit and work as a collective, not as individuals.

-## We are professional.

-We are constantly learning and take a considered approach to everything we do.
-We strive to illuminate along the way, giving our clients a competitive edge in the world of social good.

-## We are participants.

-We invite collaboration and aim to be co-operative despite challenges that come up along the way.
-We share wildly to invite brilliant people to share their ideas and feedback on the work we’re doing.